TwiN/aws-eks-asg-rolling-update-handler/README.md

 5. Checks if there's any instances with an outdated launch configuration
 6. If any of the conditions defined in the step 3, 4 or 5 are met for any instance, begin the rolling update process for that instance

+The steps of each actions are persisted directly on the old nodes (i.e. when the old node starts rolling out, gets drained, and gets scheduled for termination).
+Therefore, this application will not run into any issues if it is restarted, rescheduled or stopped at any point in time.

 ## Usage